ryanrocksforever/beverageBot/robot/config/README_AI_SETUP.md

 2. **Navigate to Closest Human**: AI-powered autonomous navigation that uses vision to find and approach the nearest human.

+3. **Explore Environment**: Autonomous exploration with obstacle avoidance that generates a detailed report of the environment, including objects found, obstacles encountered, and navigation challenges.

 ## Setup Instructions

 ### 1. Get OpenAI API Key